kof/node-ams/readme.md

         dataimage: true, // inline small images using data:image base64 encoded data for css and html
         cssimport: true, // parse @import declarations and inline css files
         cssabspath: true, // absolutize paths in css files (relative to the root)
-        csshost: true, // add host to the path
         htmlabspath: true, // absolutize paths in html files (relative to the root)
-        htmlhost: true, // add host to the path
         cssmin: true, // minify css using js port of yahoos compressor for css
         jstransport: true, // wrap javascript code in commonjs transport proposal, can be used with requirejs later
         texttransport: true // wrap any data into js transport string, f.e. to load html templates using requirejs from cdn